MO7AMED3TWAN/MTC-AIC2/README.md

 #### Project Structure

-- **Data/**: Put your Test Audios There.
+- **Data/DataForDiarization**: Put your Test Audios There.
-- **Models/**: There You Will find The Model And Configuration Of It.
+- **Models/**: There You Will find The Models And Configurations Of ALL.
-- **Output/**: There You Will Get Your Predictable Transcript For Your Audios Files.
+- **Output/DiarizationResults**: There You Will Get Your Predictable JSON Files For Your Audios Files.

 #### Project Workflow

-1. Place your test audio files (in WAV format) in the `Data` directory.
+1. Place your test audio files (in WAV format) in the `Data/DataForDiarization` directory.
-2. Run the notebook or script `PredictText.ipynb` to generate transcripts.
+2. Run the notebook or script `Diarization&ASR.ipynb` to generate transcripts.
-3. Predictions will be saved to `./Output/predictions.csv`.
+3. Predictions will be saved to `Output/DiarizationResults`.

 ## LinkedIn Profiles